 While different business processes and work flows will be required, the new billing environment will create new opportunities and allow you to diversify your revenue stream.
-As providers like St. Christopher's Inn in New York (http://www.niatx.net/toolkits/provider/StChristophersInnIncreasingAdmissions.pdf) and Prairie Ridge in Iowa (http://www.niatx.net/Story/StoryDetails.aspx?id=285) have found, adding new payers increases financial stability and creates growth opportunities-even during difficult economic times when some organizations may be reducing services.
+Adding new payers increases financial stability and creates growth opportunities-even during difficult economic times when some organizations may be reducing services.